Top 12 Staff Engineer Skills to Put on Your Resume

 12. Apache Kafka

-Apache Kafka is a distributed event streaming platform used for building real-time data pipelines and streaming applications.
-It allows for high-throughput, fault-tolerant, and scalable data ingestion and processing.
+Apache Kafka is a distributed event streaming platform for high-throughput, fault-tolerant data pipelines and real-time applications.

 Why It's Important